Sociology Course Catalog

 5 units

 Explores the social forces that shape legal outcomes and the ways law, in turn, influences social life.
 Traces the history and political economy of American law; the relation between law and social change; how this relation is shaped by capitalism and democracy; and how class, race, and gender are expressed in welfare and regulatory law.
 (Also offered as Legal Studies 122.
 Students cannot receive credit for both courses.)
-Enrollment is restricted to majors and minors in legal studies, sociology, Latin American/sociology combined, and global information and social enterprise.
+Enrollment is restricted to sociology, community studies, global and community health BA and BS, legal studies, Latin American and Latino studies/sociology combined, and global information and social enterprise studies majors, proposed majors and minors.

 SOCY 123